 I have an item I would like valued, how do I go about this?

 You can do this online with photos using our Online Valuation Form or you can come to one of our valuation days (see below).
-Verbal opinions are free of charge.
+Verbal and informal opinions are free of charge.

 Free Valuation Days every Friday are held in our Carmarthen office between 10am-12pm and 2pm-4pm.
 This is currently by appointment only - please ring 01267233456 to book.

 Specialist valuation days and area events are conducted throughout the year.
 Please see the Free Valuation Days page for updates and information.

 Is there a charge involved for probate, inheritance tax and insurance valuations?